acornworkload/anonymous/README.md

 ## Usage

+The required Python packages are described in ./requirments.txt.
-Type the following command to install packages used in our codes:
+If pip3 is installed on your system, you can type the following command to install the required packages:
 ```bash
     pip install -r requirements.txt
 ```